wrex/rexs.tips/content/guitar/blues/min-penta/more-pans/index.md

 ### Soloing over a major blues

 As we've discussed, most blues songs are comprised of dom7 chords, major chords.
-Let's tackle them the same way:

-{{< tdgalert "blues/minor-penta/maj-I-IV" />}}
-{{< tdgalert "blues/minor-penta/maj-I-V" />}}
-{{< tdgalert "blues/minor-penta/maj-blues" />}}

-Once you're comfortable soloing over full minor or major blues with minor pentatonic scales, you're well on your way to mastering the blues.
+We'll need to learn about the _major_ pentatonic scale before we can really tackle a Major blues.

+Fortunately, it's possible to play **over** a major blues progression using the minor pentatonic scale.
+Don't be afraid to try some of your minor pentatonic licks over a major blues, but don't set your expectations too high, either.
+We'll get there soon.

+But first, let's take a closer look at [the blue note]({{< ref "guitar/blues/min-penta/blue-note" >}}).